kavbrian21/VimCompletesMe/README.markdown

     autocmd FileType text,markdown let b:vcm_tab_complete = 'dict'

-Striving for minimalism, this plugin weighs under 80 lines of code.
+Striving for minimalism, this plugin weighs a litle bit over 100 lines of code.

 ## Installation
 If you don't have a preferred installation method, I recommend installing